COVID-19 pandemic in Hubei: Community services

-Since the outbreak, the community managers were drafted to the front lines to help local residents with their treatment and diagnosis.
-With the increasing number of confirmed cases, their work loads became tremendous.
-6,000 taxis were allocated to the downtown communities.
-Since the noon of January 25, they will provide free service for the residents under the command of the community committees.
-Each community is expected to have 3-5 taxis under command.
-The committees are responsible for offering food and medicine for those who may face difficulties obtaining them on their own.
+Since the outbreak, several community managers were drafted to the front lines to help local residents with treatment and diagnosis oof the virus.
+With the increasing number of confirmed cases, workloads became tremendous.
+Around 6000 taxis were allocated to the downtown communities.
+On January 25, they began providing free service for the residents, under the command of the community committees.
+Each community was expected to have 3–5 taxis under command.
+The committees were responsible for offering food and medicine for those who may face difficulties obtaining them on their own.

-Although the authority insisted on the role of community services in epidemic control, the help that they acquired from the government was so limited that all of what they could do is to "file forms and repeatedly report about the patients' conditions," according to a community manager.
-They had no access to medical resources and not enough manpower and are unable to adequately assist the patients.
+Although the authority insisted on the role of community services in controlling the epidemic, the help acquired from the government was limited, such that the most they could do was to "file forms and repeatedly report about the patients' conditions," according to a community manager.
+They had no access to medical resources and not enough manpower and were unable to adequately assist the patients.
 Most community clinics did not have enough equipment such as protective gear and diagnosis tools to deal with the tasks assigned by the government to conduct preliminary screening for hospitals.
 Between January 22 and February 1, many patients were turned away without receiving proper medical assistance and quarantine measures as they could not receive a confirmed diagnosis.

 Easing of lockdown

 On March 13, Huangshi and Qianjiang became the first Hubei cities to remove strict travel restrictions within part or all of their administrative confines.
 Activity gradually returned in Wuhan.
-By March 11, employees in public transport and essential services returned, by March 18 farmers returned to fields, and by late March some non-essential shops also opened.
-Effective March 25, the provincial government removed travel restrictions on most other cities in the province, while, on April 8, those for Wuhan were lifted as well.
+By March 11, employees in public transport and essential services returned, and by March 18 farmers returned to fields.
+By late March, some non-essential shops also opened.
+On March 25, the provincial government removed travel restrictions on most other cities in the province, while, on April 8, those for Wuhan were lifted as well.

-On 17 April, the Wuhan government revised the number of COVID-19 deaths, accounting for deaths that occurred at home that went previously unreported, as well as the subtraction of deaths that were previously double-counted by different hospitals, resulting in a net increase of 1,290 deaths in the city.
+On April 17, the Wuhan government revised the number of COVID-19 deaths, accounting for deaths that occurred at home that went previously unreported, as well as the subtraction of deaths that were previously double-counted by different hospitals, resulting in a net increase of 1,290 deaths in the city.